What is the Passport program?

 The Summer Academic Program

 Students admitted via Passport are required to participate in a three week academic program from late June through mid-July.
-Dates and scheduling information for Summer 2018 will be forthcoming.
+Dates for the Summer 2018 program will be July 1-July 19, 2018.

 Classes available during the Summer Program